cya-nyde/CTF-Writeups/HTB/cap.md

 - There seems to be an index in the url following `/data/` that allows you to select other scans
 - Since indexes start from 0, we can try accessing the first scan by changing the index number to 0

+> **Yes**, we can get other users' scans

 ### What is the ID of the PCAP file that contains sensative data?

+> The pcap file with an ID of **0** contains sensitive data

 ### Which application layer protocol in the pcap file can the sensetive data be found in?

+> As you scroll through the pcap file, you will notice a plaintext password sent as a request over **FTP**

+- #### For the purposes of this writeup, the password is intentionally not listed

 ### We've managed to collect nathan's FTP password.
 On what other service does this password work?

+- Looking back at our *nmap* scan results we can see FTP, SSH, and HTTP are the services running on it
+- We already know the password works on FTP and HTTP is running the web page we got the pcap from initially

+> By trying the password against **SSH**, we can login to the system

 ### Submit the flag located in the nathan user's home directory.

+- When we authenticate to SSH using Nathan's credentials, we are in his home directory by default
+- Using `ls`, we can find the name of the file containing the user flag (user.txt)

+>  <details><summary><code>cat user.txt</code> to get the flag: </summary></details>

 ### What is the full path to the binary on this machine has special capabilities that can be abused to obtain root privileges?